6fdigital/silverstripe-tauri-update-server/Readme.md

 Therefore, you MUST [create a pub/private-key](https://tauri.app/v1/guides/distribution/updater#signing-updates) to sign your artifacts.

-The signature for each release could be found in the appropriate `*.tar.gz.sig` file within each single build target in the `target` folder your tauri-app.
-See Code Signing for more information.
+The signature for each artifact could be found in the appropriate `*.tar.gz.sig` file within each single build target in the `target` folder of your tauri-app.